inspectordanno/inspectordanno.github.io/_projects/quiz.md

     url:     https://github.com/inspectordanno/trivia_game_p5
 featured:    false
 ---
 This is a quiz about U.S. state capitals.
 It is coded in P5.js, and loads an external JSON file.
-For the assigment, the professor required us to use object-oriented programming.
+For the assignment, the professor required us to use object-oriented programming.
 I was the only one in the class using JavaScript (most were using Processing, a Java paradigm), so this was a little harder for my implementation.

 ## Functionality